AegisIK/DistMLIP/README.md

 python setup.py build_ext --inplace
 ```

-Convert your model into its DistMLIP distributed version:
+4. Convert your model into its DistMLIP distributed version:
 TODO

-Enable distributed mode:
+5. Enable distributed mode:
 TODO

-Perform inference:
+6. Perform inference:
 TODO

 > Although it is supported via DistMLIP, it is recommended to finetune your model using the original model library before loading your model into DistMLIP via `from_existing` and running distributed inference.

 Currently only single node inference is supported.
 Multi-machine inference is future work.

 View one of our example notebooks [here](./examples) to get started.
-DistMLIP is a mix-in library designed to inherit other models.
+DistMLIP is a wrapper library designed to inherit other models.
 As a result, all features of the original package (whether it's MatGL or MACE) should still work.

 ## Roadmap